-There are eight COPAN shelves, and each shelf consists of 26 RAID units.
-Each of those RAID units is configured to hold a fixed number of virtual tapes, all of which are the same size.
+COPAN MAID uses redundant array of idle disks (RAID) technology.
+There are up to eight COPAN shelves, and each shelf has a RAID controller and 26 groups of disks.
+Each group of disks is referred to as a RAID set.
+Each RAID set is configured to hold a fixed number of virtual tapes, all of which are the same size.
 You must specify the size of the virtual tapes.

-Note: It is possible for different shelves in the same COPAN cabinet to contain RAID units with different capacities, so each shelf could have a different optimal virtual tape size.
+Note: It is possible for different shelves in the same COPAN cabinet to contain RAID sets with different capacities, so each shelf could have a different optimal virtual tape size.

-You should select the number of migration tapes and the tape size that best accommodate the way you want to use DMF and that will best fit into your usable RAID unit space.
+You should select the number of migration tapes and the tape size that best accommodate the way you want to use DMF and that will best fit into the usable space on the RAID set.
 (A certain percentage of space on the RAID is required for overhead.
 A greater number of tapes requires a larger amount of overhead.)

-By default, the Console creates virtual tapes that are the same size as the corresponding physical tapes that are being emulated; because a virtual tape cannot span RAID units, this can end up wasting otherwise usable RAID space.
-For example, a RAID unit with 1,433 GB of usable space could accommodate only one 768-GB tape, wasting RAID space.
+By default, the Console creates virtual tapes that are the same size as the corresponding physical tapes that are being emulated; because a virtual tape cannot span RAID sets, this can end up wasting otherwise usable RAID space.
+For example, a RAID set with 1,433 GB of usable space could accommodate only one 768-GB tape, wasting RAID space.
 Therefore, you want to select a different tape size if you are not obligated to match the physical size.
 You should choose a number of virtual tapes and a virtual tape size that wastes as little space as possible.